Marcigny

 Marcigny ([maʁsiɲi]) is a commune in the Saône-et-Loire department in the region of Bourgogne-Franche-Comté in eastern France.

 History

-Marcigny was the site of the first Cluniac nunnery, founded in 1056.
-St Anselm was unsuccessful in attempting to enroll his sister Richeza there after the death of her husband amid the First Crusade.
-Adela of Normandy, Countess of Blois, mother of King Stephen of England, died in a convent here in 1137.
+Marcigny was the site of the first Cluniac monastery of women, founded in 1056.
+St Anselm was unsuccessful in attempting to recruit his sister Richeza to enter there after the death of her husband amid the First Crusade.
+Adela of Normandy, Countess of Blois, mother of King Stephen of England, took religious vows as a nun of this monastery after retiring from public life and died here in 1137.

 Economy

 The major manufacturer of the city is Emile Henry (ceramic).